 Why do you separate the cubs from their mothers?

 The cubs are indeed often separated from their mothers when they are newly born, this is for several reasons.

 A big problem among captive animals is that the mothers do not know how to take care of their young, especially first-time mothers.
 Some mothers have no interest in their young and because of these reasons many cubs would’ve died unless humans intervened.
 The health of the cub is also an issue since the veterinary cannot properly check the cub while it is together with its mother.

-A captive animal cannot be introduced into the wild without high costs and big time commitments.

-The truth is, a captive animal cannot be introduced into the wild without high costs and big time commitments, and even then their survival is not guaranteed.
+All the tigers at Tiger Kingdom are born in captivity.
+A captive animal cannot be introduced into the wild without high costs and big time commitments, and even then their survival is not guaranteed.